Skip to main content

 (16) All student conduct hearing decisions are final, pending the appeal process.

 (17) Communication of decisions.
 A letter containing the decisions of a hearing and the procedures for appeal shall be sent to the respondent(s) (and complainant(s) where appropriate).
-Individuals and appropriate members of the university community who are affected by/involved in the decision may also be notified, including but not limited to: the president, senior vice president for student affairs, dean of students, academic dean(s), academic advisor(s), university registrar, bursar, residence services, psychological services, DeWeese health center, center for student involvement, recreational services, department of athletics, and university police services.
+Individuals and appropriate members of the university community who are affected by/involved in the decision may also be notified, including but not limited to: the president, senior vice president for student life, dean of students, academic dean(s), academic advisor(s), university registrar, bursar, residence services, psychological services, DeWeese health center, center for student involvement, recreational services, department of athletics, and university police services.

 If the respondent(s) is not present, the decision may be sent to the respondent's official Kent state university email address.
 If the respondent(s) is a student organization and is not present, the decision may be sent to the official Kent state university email addresses of minimally the president and vice president of the accused student organization.